fiveagency/ios-swift-guide/Code Style/README.md

 ## Naming

 Please read official Swift [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) as it is the basis for naming conventions.
 Some more important rules are:
-* use `camelCase` - `UpperCamelCase` for types and protocol and `lowerCamelCase` for variables, constants, function names and everything else
+* use `camelCase` - `UpperCamelCase` for types and protocols and `lowerCamelCase` for variables, constants, function names and everything else
 * clarity is more important than brevity - you should use the smallest possible number of words that **clearly** describe the type/variable/function so take your time before naming them
 * name variables, parameters, and associated types according to their roles, not type
 * name functions and methods according to their side-effects
+* beginning factory methods with `make`
 * choose parameter names to serve documentation
 * avoid obscure terms and abbreviations
 * take advantage of defaulted parameters and prefer to locate parameters with defaults toward the end